lagleki/vlasisku/README.md

 =======================

-This repo cotnains the code used to run the Lojban vlasisku Server, which runs inside a pair of Docker containers, one for the web server and one for the IRC bots.
+This repo cotnains the code used to run the Lojban vlasisku Server, which runs inside a pair of containers, one for the web server and one for the IRC bots.

 CHECK STUFF IN WHEN YOUR CHANGES ARE DONE!!!